-Ghee is a modern remedy for natural weight loss if coupled with healthy and active life style and balanced diet.
-Ghee is diet should be practiced with strict moderation.
+Ghee is a modern remedy for natural weight loss if coupled with a healthy and active lifestyle and balanced diet.
+You should include Ghee-diet in your daily food habit with strict moderation.
 But do you know how ghee for weight loss works?

-- Furthermore, ghee benefits includes natural prevention from inflammation, which adds in further support in losing weight of body.
+Furthermore, ghee benefits include natural prevention from inflammation, which adds in further support in losing the weight of the body.